codygima/Nextjs_toDoList/README.md

 To do this simply right-click inside the Workspace column on the left side of VS Code, then select `New File`.

+### In the terminal within VS Code run the rest of the commands:

 5. Validate the Prisma Schema:
 ```bash
 npx prisma migrate dev --name init